rsheftel/pandas_market_calendars/README.rst

 This package is a fork of the Zipline package from Quantopian and extracts just the relevant parts.
 All credit for their excellent work to Quantopian.

 As of v1.0 this package only works with Python3.
-This is consistent Pandas dropping support for Python2.
+This is consistent with Pandas dropping support for Python2.

 Installation
 ------------